-greengang asked: After reading your most recent article, I have a few questions (though I'm having trouble putting them into words).
+greengang said: After reading your most recent article, I have a few questions (though I'm having trouble putting them into words).
 Is highly crafted/symbolically dense plot insincere?
 Is it possible to judge a piece of writing based on how "sincere" it is and how does one disconnect this from judging how the authors lived their lives?
 What reason is there to return to a text that eschews density/one that one can conclude is the personal experience of the author?

 Thanks for your interest.
 First, it must be emphasized that symbolism, in itself, was not our writer’s complaint.
 Symbolism is one element of the obsession with subtext in general (what Saul Bellow refers to as “deep reading”), which also includes themes, ironic discrepancies, authorial intentions and other things.
 In his essay, Bellow argues that there is a distinction between symbolism and deep reading: one does not necessarily entail the other.
 With deep reading, as Bellow says, “Things are not what they seem.”
 Sincerity is the alignment of statement and meaning; and so deep reading (or deep writing) must necessarily be insincere.

 This is not the case with what Bellow calls a “true symbol”, such as “the handkerchief from Othello”, and, we presume, the skull of Yorick from Hamlet.
 Deep reading devalues the surface by making it secondary to subtext, while a true symbol, one might surmise, expands the surface.
 The symbolism of Yorick’s skull creates no disconnect between the bare facts of the play and their “meaning”, but rather adds a flourish to the surface: Yorick is dead; Hamlet ponders death; Yorick’s skull, in all of its particularity, is a symbol of death.

 Ernest Hemingway, another American Nobel laureate, expressed related ideas in a 1954 article published by Time: